SlippingGitty-s-Discord-Things/Compact-Powercord/README.md

 ## How to use 📖
-Open a terminal in the themes folder, and type git clone https://github.com/SlippingGitty/WinClassic
+Open a terminal in the Powercord themes folder, and type `git clone https://github.com/SlippingGitty/WinClassic`.

 ____